-War Babies was an American rock band formed in Seattle, Washington in 1988 by former TKO vocalist Brad Sinsel.
+War Babies was an American rock band formed in Seattle, Washington in 1988 fronted by former TKO vocalist Brad Sinsel.
 Although associated with hard rock, the band's sound incorporated some elements of grunge music.
 They only released one album in 1992, the self-titled War Babies.

-In 1988, TKO vocalist Brad Sinsel and guitarist Rick Pierce (ex-TKO, Q5, Ze Whiz Kidz) teamed up for a project called Suicide Squad with well-known Seattle drummer Richard Stuverud who had played with punk rock band The Fastbacks and was working with the power metal band Fifth Angel.
+After the break-up of TKO, vocalist Brad Sinsel and guitarist Rick Pierce (ex-TKO, Q5, Ze Whiz Kidz) teamed up for a project called Suicide Squad, aided by well-known Seattle drummer Richard Stuverud who had played with punk rock band The Fastbacks and was working with the power metal band Fifth Angel.
 They released the one-off Live it While You Can EP, engineered by Jack Endino, on the Music For Nations label in Europe in 1988.

-Their first single, "Hang Me Up", was co-written by McMullin and Paul Stanley.
-Two other singles were released, "Blue Tomorrow" (a song dedicated to Andrew Wood, who was a friend of Sinsel and McMullin's) and the power ballad, "Cry Yourself to Sleep", co-written by Sinsel and Stanley.
+Their first single and MTV video, "Hang Me Up", was co-written by McMullin and Paul Stanley of Kiss.
+Two other singles were released, "Blue Tomorrow" (a song dedicated to Andrew Wood, who was a friend of Sinsel and McMullin's), and the power ballad, "Cry Yourself to Sleep", co-written by Sinsel and Stanley.
 The song "In The Wind" can be heard in the 1992 film Buffy the Vampire Slayer but was not included on the official soundtrack.

 After the breakup, McMullin started the band The Dead Letters while Lacey and Trotter formed 8 Days In Jail and later joined Seattle punk rock band Sledgeback.
 McMullin has been fronting Gunn and the Damage Done1 for the past several years; they released their debut album, Bury My Heart, in 2010.